SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 # Modelling a user interaction with annotations

 Certain user interactions cannot be handled by one request, because they follow the pattern "user triggers, server offers, user chooses".
-For example, the action "exchange product in a sales order item" is triggered by the user on a sales order item, the server returns the item with an inlined collection of alternative products, from which the user must then choose, and the request is repeated with the chosen key.
+For example, the action "exchange product in a sales order item" is triggered by the user on a sales order item, the server returns the item with an inlined collection of alternative products, from which the user must then choose, and the request is repeated with the chosen product.

 In the "upgrade case", the server returns only one alternative product and lets the user confirm rather than choose.
 Both cases (exchange and upgrade) are supported by a service with [these metadata](UI.UserInteraction-sample.xml), let's look at an example of the exchange case where the user chooses.